gldeng/universe/formal_theory_core_en.md

 ### Detailed Quantum Domain Theory

-The quantum domain $\Omega_Q$ is the possibility space in the dualism framework, with the following core properties:
+The quantum domain $`\Omega_Q`$ is the possibility space in the dualism framework, with the following core properties:

 #### 1. Quantum Information Encoding